Solar Incentives by State

 Maryland has a handful of solar and battery incentives that can substantially reduce the cost of these home upgrades and maximize energy cost savings.

-• The Residential Clean Energy Rebate worth $1,000 (which pending legislation seeks to increase to $5,000)
+Residential Clean Energy Rebate State of MD Rebate worth up to $1,000 (pending legislation seeks to increase value to $5,000)

-• The Energy Storage Income Tax Credit worth 30% of the total cost of battery, with a $5,000 cap (which can be combined with the 30% federal battery tax credit)
+Energy Storage Income Tax Credit State of MD State income tax credit worth 30% of the total cost of battery, with a $5,000 cap

 The value of SRECs fluctuates over time, but at the current rate an average system producing 7,000 kWh per year would earn over $400 per year.